GOOD HOSPITAL PRACTICE

 The term "quality feature" is used increasingly frequently in the remainder of the methods paper.
 However, its use differs significantly from the usual professional usage.
 However, no explanation is given as to why this is the case.

 You can measure quantitative characteristics.
 Qualitative characteristics can be tested.
-Quality as the degree of fulfillment can be estimated - it cannot be measured, nor can aspects and dimensions.
-Neither can goals - they are set.
+Quality as the degree of fulfilment can be estimated - it cannot be measured, nor can aspects and dimensions.
+Neither can objectives - they are set.
 Requirements are collected.
 Even characteristics can sometimes only be measured indirectly via indicators.
 Without this admission, it makes no sense to talk about testing and measurement methods.

 Measurement and testing methods for design or performance characteristics differ considerably, especially when they concern qualitative or quantitative characteristics.
 In the case of performance characteristics, a test characteristic (indicator) is usually considered over time.
 Characteristics of acceptability are not always inherent and are subject to social and cultural influence.
 The appropriateness of a treatment can only be assessed on a case-by-case basis.

-Anyone who thinks this is all superfluous hair-splitting will have to look around when, in future, an exceptionally good or inadequate degree of fulfillment of requirements is to be determined so precisely that it can be used to justify increases or reductions.
+Anyone who considers all this to be superfluous hair-splitting will have to look around when, in future, an exceptionally good or inadequate degree of fulfilment of requirements is to be determined so precisely that it can be used to justify increases or reductions.
 It's about more or less money.
 Such a difference must somehow be made "noticeable", otherwise the result will be contested.

 [i] DIN Deutsches Institut für Normung e.
 V. Standard DIN EN ISO 9000:2015, 0.11.2015: Quality management systems - Fundamentals and terminology.
 Beuth Berlin 2015